fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 });
 ```

-We shall see later on in this part some techniques how the <i>any</i> typed data (eg. the input an app receives from the user) can be <i>narrowed</i> to a more specific type (such as number).
-With a proper narrowing of types, there is no more need to silence the eslint rules.
+We shall see later in this part some techniques on how the *any* typed data (eg. the input an app receives from the user) can be *narrowed* to a more specific type (such as number).
+With a proper narrowing of types, there is no more need to silence the ESlint rules.

 ### Type assertion

 Using a [type assertion](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) is another "dirty trick" that can be done to keep TypeScript compiler and Eslint quiet.
-Let us export the type Operation in <i>calculator.ts</i>:
+Let us export the type Operation in *calculator.ts*:

 ```js
 export type Operation = 'multiply' | 'add' | 'divide';